orstavik/JoiComponents/book/chapter3_element_lifecycle/Mixin_setup.md

   }
 }
 ```
- * Calls to `super.connectedCallback();` must be placed after the `isSetup` check.
+ * The call to `super.connectedCallback()` should be made after the call to `this.setupCallback()`.
-   Although mixins that rely on the element calling `super.connectedCallback();` should be
+   Although mixins that rely on the element calling `super.connectedCallback()` should be
-   isolated from any dependencies from the elements being set up (and thus probably would remain unaffected),
+   isolated from any dependencies from element set up procedures
+   (and thus probably would remain unaffected),
    placing the invocation of `setupCallback()` at the very beginning of `connectedCallback()`
-   clearly depict the sequence of the two lifecycle callbacks.
+   clearly depict the sequence of the two lifecycle callbacks and its special role.

 ### Example: FirstConnected using SetupMixin
 ```html